leadond/onboarding-saas/FINAL_DEPLOYMENT_SUMMARY.md

 - **First-to-Market Advantages** in AI and embedded SDK
 - **Enterprise Customer Ready** with compliance frameworks

-**OnboardKit is now the definitive leader in client onboarding solutions, ready for immediate production deployment and aggressive market expansion.**
+**Onboard Hero is now the definitive leader in client onboarding solutions, ready for immediate production deployment and aggressive market expansion.**

 ---